III. B North - East Region

 From Nikola Kozlevo (road 701) to Hardovo to Zhilino to Stoyan Mihaylobski to Novi Pazar to (road 2)Stan to Vetrino (road 208) to Provadia.

-The road segment from Nikola Kozlevo is still in my plans, I did not explore just this area, it is in my plans, but I am sure the road is very nice, no any traffic here.
+The road segment from Nikola Kozlevo is still in my plans, I did not explore just this area, but I am sure the road is very nice, with very little traffic here.

 https://en.wikipedia.org/wiki/Novi_Pazar,_Shumen_Province